 Do you think that a logo doesn’t matter?
 Or are you one who believes that you don’t need one?
 Don’t follow these routes.
 A logo designed by a graphic designer is an integral part of your brand.

-Why is a logo significant?
+Why is a Logo Significant?

 What a logo does is to draw attention − to make a solid first impression.
 Besides that, a logo is also the bedrock of a company’s brand identity.
 The logo of the brand is ingrained into the consumer’s memory.
 It also sets a business apart from its competition.
 Moreover, a logo can boost brand loyalty.
 Finally, a logo is always expected by others.

-The example of Target
+The Example of Target

-Back in 2006, Target changed its logo to the bull’s-eye design we know today.
+In 2006, Target changed its logo to the bull’s-eye design we know today.
 This striking graphic design is distinctive, especially in its strong use of color and simplicity of the design.
 However, the design is minimalistic − just a circle-within-a-circle logo design.

-Reading between the circles
+Reading Between the Circles

 More so, the circles express values such as community, friendship, and endurance.
-The colors themselves are important.
+The colors themselves are essential.
 Red signifies passion, attention, and reputation.
 White, on the other hand, embodies virtue, cleanliness, and health.

 A key takeaway is to focus on shapes and colors.
 This is because such shapes and colors communicate meaning.
 In this case, the colors denote community and trust − the circle does just that.
 Also, the white spaces leave the design uncluttered.
 As a result, the core message is presented without elements that aren’t needed or which do not add any value.

-The evolution of Apple’s logo
+The Evolution of Apple’s Logo

 Although both Apple and Target’s logos are different, they have one thing in common – both designs are simple.
 Apple’s design reflects its products, being stylish and easy to use.
-The chrome color, together with the flat design, show sophistication, and sleekness, but also style.
+The chrome color and the flat design show sophistication, sleekness, and style.
 All of these traits match Apple’s brand identity.

-What about the bite?
+What About the Bite?

-The 2015 Google logo
+The 2015 Google Logo

-A brand’s logo, as mentioned above, is admired globally, being synonymous with success, customer satisfaction, and the philosophy and identity of the company.
-The graphic designer has managed to capture the brand using color, shape, and lettering.
-The logos come across as simple.
+A brand’s logo is admired globally, synonymous with success, customer satisfaction, and the philosophy and identity of the company.
+The graphic designer has captured the brand using color, shape, and lettering.
+The logos come across as superficial.
 However, this is possible thanks to a highly skilled graphic designer.